gabortill/javascipt-style-guide/README.md

 ## Indention
+1. Use 4 spaces.
-Use 4 spaces with soft TAB.
+2. Use soft TAB.

 **why?**

-4 spaces are imporve readabillity and the use of spaces can produce a smaller filesize.
+1. 4 spaces are imporve readabillity.
+2. Use of spaces can produce a smaller filesize.

 ## Newline
-Use UNIX-style newlines (`\n`), and a newline character as the last character of a file.
+1. Use UNIX-style newlines (`\n`), and a newline character as the last character of a file.

 **why?**

-Windows-style newlines (`\r\n`) are forbidden inside any repository.
+1. Windows-style newlines (`\r\n`) are forbidden inside any repository.

 ## Trailing whitespace
-Clean up any trailing whitespace in javascript files.
+1. Clean up any trailing whitespace in javascript files.

 **why?**

-Trailing whitespaces are unnecessary and improve the filesize.
+1. Trailing whitespaces are unnecessary and improve the filesize.

 ## Semicolon
-Always use semicolons.
+1. Always use semicolons.

 **why?**

-Leave semicolons is dangerous because it can make mask errors.
+1. Leave semicolons is dangerous because it can make mask errors.